HeyMaslo/companion-server/README.md

 ### Story telling and Generative Art
 We are already connecting this server up to Story Writing APIs, chatbots and more.

+## Contributing

+When contributing to this repository, please first discuss the change you wish to make via issue before making a change.

+1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+3. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.